Arab al-Samniyya

 Arab al-Samniyya (عرب السمنية), also known as Khirbat al-Suwwana, was a Palestinian village in the Western Galilee that was captured and depopulated by Israel during the 1948 Arab-Israeli war.
 It was located in the Acre District of the British Mandate of Palestine, 19.5 km northeast of the city of Acre.
 In 1945 the, village had a population of 200 Arab and a total land area of 1,872 dunums.

 History

 The village was situated on a rocky hill near the road linking Ra's al-Naqura with Safad.
 Its houses were made of stone.
 A dirt path linked it to the coastal highway and thence to Acre.
 The villagers cultivated grain, figs, and olives.

 In the 1945 statistics it had a population of 200 Muslims, with 1,872 dunams of land.
 Of this, a total of 174 dunams were allocated to grain crops; 22 dunums were irrigated and planted with orchards.

-IDF soldiers during Operation Hiram, photographed at Sa'sa', 30 October 1948.
+IDF soldiers during Operation Hiram, photographed at Sa'sa', Palestine, 30 October 1948.